Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : The keychain encryption key is stored on the secure enclave?
 *So its very hard to crack that open once you have the device, which bricks itself without the icloud password?*<br/>

 On FN its stored on the local keychain (secure enclave) only, no icloud support.
-FN2 account xprv can be synced to icloud.
+Gordian Wallet (formerly known as 'FN2') account `xprv` can be synced to icloud.
 But again its encrypted three times by then.

 #### Question : What’s the diff in importing Xpub and import descriptor under wallet?